houdiniproject/houdini/README.md

 - Nonprofit org user account management
 - Simple donation management for donors

 The frontend is written in a few custom frameworks, the largest of which is called Flimflam.
 We endeavor to migrate to React as quickly as possible to increase development comfort and speed.

 All new backend code and React components should be well tested.

 ## Supported operating systems

-- Ubuntu 18.04, 20.04 or equivalent
+* Ubuntu 18.04, 20.04, 22.04 or equivalent

 ## Prerequisites

-- Node 14
+ * Node 14
-- Yarn
+ * Yarn
-- PostgreSQL 10 or 12
+ * PostgreSQL 10  or 12
-- Ruby 2.7
+ * Ruby 2.7
-- Ubuntu 18.04, 20.04, 22.04 or equivalent
+ * Ubuntu 18.04, 20.04, 22.04 or equivalent

 > Note: All tools will be installed in the Dev Setup.